Office of Child Support Enforcement (OCSE), ACF, HHS.

 D. Categories of Individuals Involved and Identification of Records Used in the Matching Program

-The categories of individuals involved in the matching program are applicants and recipients of benefits under UC programs administered by State agencies.
+The categories of individuals involved in the matching program are adult recipients of benefits under TANF programs administered by state agencies.
 The system of records maintained by OCSE from which records will be disclosed for the purpose of this matching program is the “Location and Collection System” (LCS), No. 09-90-0074, last published in the Federal Register at 72 FR 51446 on September 7, 2007.
-The LCS includes the NDNH, which contains new hire, QW, and unemployment insurance information.
-Disclosures of NDNH information to the State agencies administering UC programs is a “routine use” under this system of records.
-Records resulting from the matching program and which are disclosed to the State agencies administering UC programs include names, Social Security numbers, and employment information.
+The LCS includes the NDNH, which contains new hire, QW, and UI information.
+Disclosures of NDNH information to the state agencies administering TANF programs is a “routine use” under this system of records.
+Records resulting from the matching program and which are disclosed to state agencies administering TANF programs include names, Social Security numbers, home addresses, and employment information.

 E. Inclusive Dates of the Matching Program